 This paper gives an overview of how EU air quality legislation and policy is currently enshrined in the UK legal framework.
 It sets out the speculation and what is known so far about what could change in respect of air quality following Brexit.Jump to full report >>

 Poor air quality is considered by the Government to be “the largest environmental risk to public health in the UK”.
 As well as human health, air pollution also has implications for the natural environment and for the economy.
 Due to the transboundary nature of air pollution, action to manage and improve air quality in the UK has been driven by both international agreements and EU legislation, as well as national and devolved legislation.

 Current law and policy

 At international level, the Gothenburg Protocol and amendments to it set emissions ceilings levels for various pollutants.
 Its aim is to control long-range transboundary pollution.
 It is implemented at EU level through several directives, including the National Emission Ceilings Directives of 2001 and 2016.
 The 2001 Directive is implemented in the UK through the by the National Emission Ceilings Regulations 2002.
-The 2016 Directive sets emission ceilings which apply from 2020.
-It is expected to be transposed in the UK by June 2018 and implemented by December 2018.
+The 2016 Directive sets emission ceilings which apply from 2020 and has been implemented by the National Emission Ceilings Regulations 2018.

 The Air Quality Directive is implemented in the UK through:

 EU infraction proceedings